aoijs/documentation/functions/usderror.md

----
-description: This function returns the error that the interpreter threw.
----

 # $error

 With this function you can execute a command if a command execution failed becasue of an interpreter error.
 The bot will execute the error property of the command if the intepreter throws an error. $error returns that error that was sent in the bot's console.